 Establishing well-informed and meaningful targets can drive the direction and pace of water stewardship activities among businesses.
 A metric for water circularity, for example, will enable a transition to circular water management that drives water efficiencies at scale.
 Water targets and circularity metrics also provide useful information to key stakeholders, such as investors, enabling better decision-making.

 We are collaborating with BIER (Beverage Industry Environmental Roundtable) and the WBCSD Factor 10 project to develop, test and support the application of guidance on water circularity metrics for industry to enable leading water users to compare the water circularity performance of facilities in a quantifiable way and monitor the transition from linear to circular water management.
+These indicators are included in the Circular Transition Indicators framework and supported through a guidance document and tool.
 We are also engaging in the Science Based Targets Network initiative on nature, where freshwater is one of the earth systems covered.